M1ke/Facebook-Mutual-Friends/README.md

 ## Installation

 Just insert your App ID where provided (I've helpfully put in a dummy variable so the script will crash if you forget) and you're away to play with it.
+It will load jQuery and the Facebook SDK remotely.
+The jQuery files are taken from Google's CDN with a fallback; put the file in `scripts/libs`.
+As of writing this it uses 1.7.1 but any version will do.

 ## License